Mallee Ringneck Parrots / Barnard's Parakeets

 The courting male chatters constantly while crouching in front of the female, with his tail fanned and moving quickly from side to side.
 During this mating display, he squares his shoulders and wings and vibrates them slightly.

-They require a quality parrot seed mix along with a variety of fruits, green leafy vegetables and vegetables.
+These parrots should be provided a quality parrot seed mix along with a variety of fruits, green leafy vegetables and vegetables.
 Seeding grasses and green can be offered.

 Sprouted or germinated seeds are usually more easily accepted by "seed addicts" than fresh fruits and vegetables.